Coronavirus Update: Should I travel to Greece with my family?

 What is the latest news?

 To check the latest most recent number of cases, click HERE.

 What is the Greek government doing about it?

 The Greek authorities have been meticulous in identifying and isolating these cases to prevent any further infection.
 A mechanism used by the Greek Government and the Ministry of Health in Greece has been praised internationally.

 The Greek Government is monitoring the situation closely and has been implementing additional measures to limit the spread of the coronavirus in higher risk areas.

-Since Saturday, November 6th, 2020 the country is under a lock down.
-Currently all shops, restaurants, cafes etc. are closed.
-Pharmacies, super markets and convenient stores still remain open.
-Among other measures, the Greek government has also announced a night curfew from 9pm to 5am, aiming to further limit movement in the country to curb the rise of Covid-19 cases.
+Since Thursday, February 11, 2021, the Attica Region is under a lock down.
+Currently, all shops, restaurants, cafes, etc. in Athens are closed.
+Pharmacies, supermarkets, and convenient stores still remain open.
+Among other measures, the Greek government has also announced a night curfew from 9pm to 5am, and from 6pm to 5am during the weekends, aiming to further limit movement in the country to curb the rise of Covid-19 cases.

-The lockdown is expected to end on January 18.
-The Greek government will re-assess its action plan and examine lifting containment measures, gradually at first, during the 2nd week of January.
+The lockdown in Attica is expected to end on February 28.
+The Greek government will re-assess its action plan and examine lifting containment measures, gradually at first, during the 1st week of March.